lammps/lammps/doc/src/Howto_amoeba.rst

 default values for a various settings will be used.
 Note that these 2 files are meant to allow use of native Tinker files as-is.
 However LAMMPS does not support all the options which can be included in a Tinker PRM or KEY file.
-See specifis below.
+See specifics below.

 A :doc:`special_bonds <special_bonds>` command with the *one/five*
 option is required, since the AMOEBA/HIPPO force fields define